Indigenous Australians: Torres Strait Islanders

-The Torres Strait Islander people possess a heritage and cultural history distinct from Aboriginal traditions.
-The eastern Torres Strait Islanders in particular are related to the Papuan peoples of New Guinea, and speak a Papuan language.
-Accordingly, they are not generally included under the designation "Aboriginal Australians".
-This has been another factor in the promotion of the more inclusive term "Indigenous Australians".
-Six percent of Indigenous Australians identify themselves fully as Torres Strait Islanders.
-A further 4% of Indigenous Australians identify themselves as having both Torres Strait Islander and Aboriginal heritage.
+Torres Strait Islanders are the Indigenous Melanesian people of the Torres Strait Islands, which are part of the state of Queensland.
+They are ethnically distinct from the Aboriginal peoples of the rest of Australia.
+Six percent of Indigenous Australians identify fully as Torres Strait Islanders.
+A further 4% of Indigenous Australians identify as having both Torres Strait Islander and Aboriginal heritage.

-The Torres Strait Islands comprise over 100 islands which were annexed by Queensland in 1879.
-Many Indigenous organisations incorporate the phrase "Aboriginal and Torres Strait Islander" to highlight the distinctiveness and importance of Torres Strait Islanders in Australia's Indigenous population.
+The Torres Strait Islands comprise over 100 islands, which were annexed by Queensland in 1879.